 Zac Farber joined the Southwest Journal in 2019.
 He fell in love with the pace and possibilities of community journalism while working at the news site Patch.com and covering cities across the metro.
 Most recently, he worked as the web editor for Finance & Commerce and Minnesota Lawyer, where he wrote a column on the state’s political and legal history.
 He came to the Twin Cities from Washington state in 2006 to attend Macalester College and graduated with a degree in political science.
-He’s lived in the West Calhoun neighborhood for the past seven years, though he spends much of his free time at his partner’s apartment in the Wedge, where they cohabitate with an indoor lemon tree.
+He lives in Stevens Square with his partner, Victoria, and their indoor lemon tree.

 Distribution Manager: Marlo Johnson / email@example.com

 Marlo manages a roster of 50 carriers and drivers to efficiently distribute our publications to residents and bulk drop sites.
 He grew up in Minneapolis and graduated from the University of Minnesota.
 Marlo came to Minnesota Premier Publications in 2004 after working with national consumer magazines for a number of years.

 Nate covers Minneapolis Public Schools, development, neighborhood news and more in Southwest Minneapolis.
 He worked for the Mankato Free Press and Fox Sports North before joining the Journal in fall 2016.
 Nate is a University of Minnesota graduate and a passionate Minnesota sports fan.